Callum Harriott: Reading

 On 5 August 2016, Harriott signed a three-year contract with Reading, moving for an undisclosed fee.
 He scored his first goals for Reading when he scored a brace in an EFL Cup tie against Milton Keynes Dons which Reading won 4–3 on penalties on 23 August 2016.
 He was released by Reading at the end of the 2018–19 season.
 On 8 May 2019, Harriott confirmed that he was leaving Reading following the end of the 2018–19 season.

 Colchester United

 On 5 September 2019, Harriott rejoined Colchester United on a two-year contract.
 He made first appearance in his second spell for the club on 19 October 2019, playing 60 minutes in Colchester's 1–0 home defeat by Morecambe.
 He scored his first goal since his return to the club on 21 December 2019 in Colchester's 3–0 win against Carlisle United.

 After making 64 appearances and scoring twelve goals in his second spell with the U's, Harriott was allowed to leave the club after his contract expired in May 2021.

 Gillingham

 Harriott signed a short-term deal for Gillingham on 23 November 2022.
 He left the club at the end of February 2023.

+Yeovil Town

+On 22 March 2023, Harriott signed for National League club Yeovil Town on a short-term contract till end of the season with an option to extend.

+However, despite the option to extend, on 1 June 2023, it was confirmed that Harriott had left Yeovil Town following a mutual termination of his contract.

+York City

+On 11 July 2023, Harriott signed for National League club York City on a contract of undisclosed terms.

+On 25 November 2024, Harriott left the club by mutual consent due to family reasons.

+AFC Croydon Athletic

+Harriott played one game for AFC Croydon Athletic on 30 November 2024.

+Ebbsfleet United

+On 7 December 2024, Harriott joined National League side Ebbsfleet United.
+He departed the club following relegation at the end of the 2024–25 season.

+Maidenhead United

+On 8 July 2025, Harriott joined Maidenhead United.